Refining BlueBox for Reliability and Scalability

 This change reduced false drop-offs by ~50% and decreased related support inquiries by ~35%.

-As the product evolved, inconsistent layouts and interaction patterns made key tasks harder to complete and increased reliance on customer support.
+// As the product evolved, inconsistent layouts and interaction patterns created unnecessary friction across key user workflows.

 Identifying key breakdowns

-Inconsistent layouts and form logic led to user errors
+Inconsistent layouts and form logic increased user errors, making the registration flow difficult to complete.

 Impact

-These inconsistencies led to lower task completion, increased back-and-forth with support, and higher operational overhead for both users and support teams.
+These inconsistencies reduced task completion, increased back-and-forth with support, and created unnecessary operational overhead.

 To reduce friction caused by fragmented interfaces, we focused on establishing a consistent visual and interaction language across the app.
 This helped users complete key tasks with greater confidence while reducing errors and unnecessary support interactions.